-You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the visit www.nationalarchives.gov.uk/doc/open-government-licence/, write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email psi@nationalarchives.gsi.gov.uk.
+You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+To view this licence:

+visit www.nationalarchives.gov.uk/doc/open-government-licence/, write to the Information Policy Team, The National Archives, Kew, London TW9 4DU, or email psi@nationalarchives.gsi.gov.uk.